sanmai/pipeline/README.md

     composer require sanmai/pipeline

-PHP 7.0 or above is imperative.
+PHP 7.0 or above is a must.

 # Use